OutofSpaceUwU/Dreamy-Code/README.md

 ## The different roles and how to achieve them

 We offer a selection of different roles to every user.
 Some roles are self selectable like for example `XX`.
 These can be applied and removed through [role reactions¹](#1-role-reactions).
 On the other hand some roles have to be applied through a staff member.
 Besides that bots also create roles for theirselves.
 These are listed just general purpose.
 <br>As mentioned a few roles also reveal channels or categories.
-These is used mostly for moderation roles, but also for the `『⚠』fvck-humanity` channel.
+This is used mostly for moderation roles, but also for the `『⚠』fvck-humanity` channel.

 > The table below shows a detailed list of all roles.
 Have a look if you are intersted, but usually every role should be self explaining.
 > <br> *The table is sorted by hierarchy.